Chicken Afritada

 After the chicken has cooked for about 30 minutes, add the cubed potatoes and sliced carrots to the pot.
 These vegetables take longer to cook than the bell peppers.

-Cover again and continue to simmer for another 15 minutes until the potatoes and carrots are almost tender.
+Cover again and simmer for 15 minutes until the potatoes and carrots are almost tender.

 Finally, add the sliced bell peppers and green peas.
-Cook for an additional 5-7 minutes until all vegetables are tender but not mushy.
+Cook for 5-7 minutes until all vegetables are tender but not mushy.

 What Is Pulao And How Is It Different From Other Rice Dishes?

-The main difference between pulao and other rice dishes like biryani is the cooking method.
-In pulao, all ingredients are cooked together in one pot.
+The main difference in cooking methods between pulao and other rice dishes like biryani is that the ingredients are cooked together in one pot.
 The rice soaks up the flavors from the spices and other ingredients while cooking.
 Biryani, on the other hand, usually has partially cooked rice layered with cooked meat and then finished together.

 Pulao uses whole spices like cinnamon sticks, cardamom pods, and cloves to give a subtle but rich flavor.
 The rice in pulao stays separate and not sticky.
-Each grain is distinct but full of flavor from the broth it’s cooked in.
+Each grain is distinct but flavorful from the broth it’s cooked in.

 Classic Pulao Recipe Ingredients